Canolopes/Canolopes/README.md

 Hi!
 I’m Enrique, a data scientist with hands-on experience in over 15 applied projects.
 My expertise includes business analytics, data visualization, machine learning, and Python.
 I'm passionate about using data to make high-impact decisions.
 I'm eager to deploy my skills and apply them to bring solutions and drive growth to businesses.

-My recent experience includes the 8-month Data Science Program (which I completed in 5 months) taken in 2024.
+My recent experience includes the 8-month Data Science Program taken in 2024.
 The curriculum spanned over numerous things, including Python (NumPy and Pandas), SQL, machine learning (scikit-learn, NLTK, Keras), time series analysis (ARIMA), statistical data analysis, computer vision, and more.
 I completed a number of applied projects which were reviewed by expert coders and continuously tuned until we had met standards.
 This experience enhanced my ability to analyze, visualize, and present data in a clear, digestible format while improving my coding and model-building skills.

 My projects were a demonstration of each skill I learned during the program.
 You can learn about select projects in my repositories which include supervised learning, time series analysis, and gradient boosting methods.